-The pre-code drips with it.
+This pre-code version drips with it.
 Let’s take a look at the women.
 The first woman we see is a unidentified client, and while we don’t really meet her, we are treated to a silhouette of Spade and the female client kissing on the other side of his office door.
 As she leaves Spade’s office we are given a close up of her shapely pair of legs.
-Spade’s eyes as well as the audiences getting an appreciative look.
+Spades’ eyes as well as the audiences getting an appreciative look.
 We then meet Effie (Una Merkel); Sam’s secretary who gives off a light hearted air that possibly at some time in the past, and maybe it’s still going on, there was something electric going on between these two.
 She knows Sam better than anyone and you clearly see it in her suggestive knowing eyes whenever a female client is on the scene.
-We are then introduced to Ruth Wonderly (Bebe Daniels) the two-faced femme fatale who hires Sam to “find her sister.”
-Later in the film she objects to a strip search but once undressed she sees no need to hurriedly put her clothes back on and later is seen in a sexy bathtub scene.
-Finally, there is Iva Archer (Thelma Todd) as the cheating wife of Miles Archer who can’t wait to hop back into bed with Sam.
+We are then introduced to Ruth Wonderly (Bebe Daniels), the two-faced femme fatale who hires Sam to “find her sister.”
+Later in the film she objects to a strip search, but once undressed she sees no need to hurriedly put her clothes back on.
+Later she is seen in a sexy bathtub scene.
+Finally, there is Iva Archer (Thelma Todd) who as the cheating wife of Miles Archer who can’t wait to hop back into bed with Sam.
 Actually, after meeting Archer (Walter Long) a short while later, the audience I am sure, at least the woman in the audience, could not blame her for wanting a little snuggle time with the handsome Cortez when compared to the man she is married too.

-The rest of the cast is memorable though definitely not iconic as the gang in Huston’s film.
+The rest of the cast is memorable though definitely not iconic as the gang in John Huston’s film.
 Otto Mattison makes for a slimy Joel Cairo and your easily can see his performance as Lorre’s inspiration.
-Dudley Diggs is nice and sweaty if a little lightweight for someone cast as the fat man though he is never called that in the film.
+Dudley Diggs is nice and sweaty, if a little lightweight for someone cast as the fat man, though he is never called that in the film.
 Dwight Frye makes for a fine Wilmer.

-For many of those familiar with the 1941 classic, viewing this pre-code for the first time it might seem to be a bit jarring watching Cortez as Spade.
-He is certainly more handsome than Bogart and he handles the role well at times, for example he exhibits a knowing charm only men who see themselves as ladies men possess.
-The main problem though is Cortez, like many actors from this period, came from silent film and he does not tone down his expressions enough to be truly believable.
+For many of those familiar with the 1941 classic, viewing this pre-code for the first time, it might seem to be a bit jarring watching Ricardo Cortez as Sam Spade.
+He is certainly more handsome than Bogart and he handles the role well at times.
+For example, he exhibits a knowing charm that only men who see themselves as ladies men possess.
+The main problem though is Cortez.
+Like many actors from this period, he came from silent film and he does not tone down his expressions enough to be truly believable.
 Additionally, his Sam Spade is less the cynic than Bogart’s sullen outsider who looms large over the character.
 There are some similarities though, like neither man will be “played for a sap.”
 The double crossing dame is taking the rap in both films.
 As for Bebe Daniels, she gives a much more balanced performance and she certainly a sexier version of Ruth Wonderly than Astor’s.